British Hand Grenades On The Western Front In The Great War

 During the Great War, the British and Empire troops were supplied with over 33 million Mills Bombs.

 N.B.
-The author would like to acknowledge the assistance he received from Anthony Saunders' book, Weapons of the Trench War 1914 -1914 (1999), published by Sutton, UK, in the verification of the more arcane technical detail of Great War hand grenades: a most useful reference book.
+The author, David Payne, would like to acknowledge the assistance he received from Anthony Saunders' book, Weapons of the Trench War 1914 -1914 (1999), published by Sutton, UK, in the verification of the more arcane technical detail of Great War hand grenades: a most useful reference book.